radiantlogic-v8/documentation-new/documentation/hardening-guide/01-securing-radiantone-configuration-and-administration.md

 Each RadiantOne node must be able to communicate to the other nodes on the following ports (these are configurable during install).
 Therefore, the firewall rules for these ports must be inbound and outbound.
 Note here that the non-SSL ports can be disabled if desired.

->**NOTE – for more information on disabling non-SSL access, see the [Forbid Access to RadiantOne on the Non-SSL Port](04-recommendations-for-securing-data-in-transit-ssl-tls-settings.md#forbid-access-to-radiantone-on-the-non-ssl-port) section.**
+>[!note] For more information on disabling non-SSL access, see the [Forbid Access to RadiantOne on the Non-SSL Port](04-recommendations-for-securing-data-in-transit-ssl-tls-settings.md#forbid-access-to-radiantone-on-the-non-ssl-port) section.

 The default TCP ports defined during install are described here.
-You might have changed these defaults.
+You might have changed some of these defaults.

 - Standard LDAP: 2389 and 636 or 1636 (SSL)